 In the fullness of time life’s unfairness can produce unexpected harmonies, and if you don’t believe me look up a picture of Christina Hendricks’ goofy husband.
 Vicki Vale and Bruce Wayne are both inheritors of privilege – beauty and money, respectively – and they’re attracted to each other’s mutual desire to use their privilege for good.
 It’s the kind of romantic scenario that seems naive to adolescents but is better understood by adults.
 The fact Keaton and Basinger don’t have chemistry together as actors isn’t the script’s fault, which by all accounts was being constantly rewritten during the production anyway – but the kernel of this idea for an unusual love story remains.

 How would Vicki Vale and Alexander Knox be written today?
 I don’t think Knox would even be there, it would just be Vicki kicking ass as the sassy investigative reporter whose chauvinistic male colleagues won’t listen to her about The Batman, who critically aids Batman in his defeat of The Joker, who winks at Bruce before the credits and quips “You owe me dinner for all the trouble you’ve put me through, buster!”
-In 1989 she comments how drunk she is while Bruce isn’t, then he fucks her and blows her off the next day, which at a title IX university would probably land him rape charges pretty quick.
+In 1989 she comments how drunk she is while Bruce isn’t, then he fucks her and blows her off the next day, which at most universities would probably land him rape charges.

 There’s also a hilarious rape joke later in the batcave when Batman ominously tells Vicki she has “something” he wants, then throws his cape over her and upon her waking up at her apartment, the punchline is that she clutches her breast – and realizes he took the photos she’d snapped of him.
 No less a sign of the time this film was made is a little earlier when he reprimands her for lying about her weight when he needed to adjust his grappling hook.
 WOMEN!